Gerry Callahan: Controversies

 METCO is a state program that buses inner-city Boston students to nearby suburban schools.
 Dennis and Callahan were accused of comparing the gorilla to poor, mostly African-American children METCO busses often cater to.
 WEEI general manager Tom Baker suspended both hosts for two days, then extended the suspension to two weeks after the Blue Cross-Blue Shield (Blue Cross Blue Shield of Massachusetts) pulled $27,000 in ads and in turn donated that money to METCO.
 Dunkin' Donuts responded by ceasing all advertising that involved the voices of John Dennis or Gerry Callahan.
 Both hosts were sent to sensitivity training.
 WEEI also agreed to provide free advertising for the METCO program on the radio station.
 In November 2003, WEEI General Manager Tom Baker was replaced by Julie Kahn.
 Station executives denied there was a connection between the METCO incident and Baker's replacement.

-In 2017, Baltimore Orioles outfielder Adam Jones claimed he was taunted with racially insensitive remarks at Fenway Park.
-“A disrespectful fan threw a bag of peanuts at me,’’ Jones said, “I was called the N-word a handful of times tonight.
-Thanks.
-Pretty awesome.’’
-Despite the Boston Red Sox, and Boston mayor Marty Walsh issuing quick apologies to Jones, Callahan and then co-host Kirk Minihane cast doubts on the story, firmly insisting to listeners that it was impossible for a fan to yell such a slur without being identified by other fans or Fenway security.

 2007 extended absence

 Callahan was on medical leave from the program from mid-April to August 2007.
 According to Jason Wolfe, the vice president of programming for Entercom Boston, Callahan underwent a "minor surgical procedure," and worked with a voice therapist.
 The Boston Globe later reported that the surgery was to remove polyps from his throat which had made him hoarse.
 During Callahan's absence, the co-host responsibilities were covered by several local sports media personalities including Bob Neumeier, Dale Arnold, Steve DeOssie, and Larry Johnson.

 During his absence, rumors circulated that Callahan's absence was, in fact, a contract negotiation ploy.
 The station's contract for both hosts was scheduled to expire at the end of September 2007.
 Callahan is quoted as ridiculing those rumors: